OneDotIT/MailPlus_haproxy/README.md

 HAProxy is in front of Synology DSM for protection and to provide a public ip for the device.
 For some environments it is easier to setup Synology and provide services such as MailPlus (postfix) along with a modern mail web interface.

-Synology DSM and HAproxy are hosted in different locations, they are connected by a 5G network and an OpenVPN connection.
+Synology DSM and HAProxy are hosted in different locations, they are connected by a 5G network and an OpenVPN connection.

 The HAProxy configuration as follows while limiting which domain or subdomain have access to the service:
 ```